 Not a member but want to buy a copy?
 You'll need to create a free My APA account to purchase.
 Create account

 The Summer issue highlights crucial perspectives on creating safe, accessible, and sustainable places.
-Planners in western states use land use reform to address the water crisis, community partners transform a Tulsa food desert into an oasis, and author Rebecca Taussig shifts the story around disability.
+Planners in western states use land-use reform to address the water crisis, community partners transform a Tulsa food desert into an oasis, and author Rebekah Taussig shifts the story around disability.
 PLUS: Converting former houses of worship into affordable housing and rules of the road for regulating autonomous vehicles.

 Table of Contents

 Can Land Use Help Solve the American West's Water Crisis?